evkx/evkx.github.io/content/models/volkswagen/id.4/ID.4_Pro_4MOTION/_index.md

 ### First row seats

-There are two seat types you can choose from for the front row in the Volkswagen ID.4 GTX 4MOTION.
+There are two seat types you can choose from for the front row in the Volkswagen ID.4 Pro 4MOTION.

 The following functionalities are available on the **standard** seat.

 - electric adjustment (optional)
 - height adjustable headrest
-- heating
+- heating (optional)
 - memory driver seat (optional)
+- electric lumbar support (optional)
+- adjustable thigh support
+- massage (optional)

-You can choose from 1 different materials/colors for this seat type. <br />
+You can choose from 2 different materials/colors for this seat type. <br />
 <br />